Virtual Machines FAQ

 "Windows could not finish configuring the system.
 To attempt to resume configuration, restart the computer."

-We recommend initially setting the RAM size to 8 GB, and rescaling it as needed after the initial provisioning and configuration are complete.
+We recommend initially setting the RAM size to 8 GB, and rescaling it as needed after the initial provisioning and configuration is complete.

 With our unique "Core Technology Choice" feature, we are the only cloud computing provider that makes it possible to flexibly change the processor architecture per virtual instance.